 Vendors deployed the usual array of booth enticements to attract visitors, ranging from free lightsabers and notepads to the chance to win a drone or beat an opponent at a modified form of whack-a-mole (pictured).

 With outside temperatures soaring in London, and the glass-roofed Olympia not offering state-of-the-art air conditioning, attendees snapped up cool freebies, ranging from beer at daily happy hours to ice cream and sorbet.

 More than 260 speakers presented this year in keynote presentations, panel discussions as well as smaller technology talks.

 Keynote presentations occasionally turned personal, for example, when Hypponen revealed that he too had been pwned in the LinkedIn 2012 breach.

 Familiar symbology - as in this demonstration of an attack/defense training program offered by U.K. security firm Satisnet - featured heavily, if at times unsubtly, at the the conference.

 Only a handful of hoodie-wearing hackers, sadly forced to stand facelessly in the London rain, appeared at this year's event.

 Additional Summit Insight: Hear from more industry influencers, earn CPE credits, and network with leaders of technology at our global events.
 Learn more at our Fraud & Breach Prevention Events site.

 Schwartz is an award-winning journalist with two decades of experience in magazines, newspapers and electronic media.
 He has covered the information security and privacy sector throughout his career.
-Before joining Information Security Media Group in 2014, where he now serves as the Executive Editor, DataBreachToday and for European news coverage, Schwartz was the information security beat reporter for InformationWeek and a frequent contributor to DarkReading, amongst other publications.
+Before joining Information Security Media Group in 2014, where he now serves as the executive editor, DataBreachToday and for European news coverage, Schwartz was the information security beat reporter for InformationWeek and a frequent contributor to DarkReading, among other publications.
 He lives in Scotland.